-^{}Front clearance in alcove installation must be 24 in.
+Front clearance in alcove installation must be 24 in.
 (610 mm).
 Maintain a minimum of 24 in.
-(610 mm) for front service access. †Allow proper clearances to accommodate condensate trap and vent pipe installation.
+(610 mm) for front service access. †Allow proper clearances to accommodate condensate trap. ‡For installations on a combustible floor, do not install the furnace directly on carpeting, tile or other combustible materials other than wood flooring.